-Matt Cain finished his second season as an assistant coach with the Bemidji State football program in 2016.
-He is responsible for coaching the defensive line.
+Matt Cain finished his third season as an assistant coach with the Bemidji State football program in 2017.
+He was named special teams coordinator in May 2018 and is also responsible for the running backs.
 Prior to coming to Bemidji State, Cain spent the last five years from 2011-2015 as a part of his alma mater, Carroll University's football coaching staff.
 He was the defensive ends coach for the Pioneers.

 The Beavers defense only allowed 19.1 points per game in 2015, which was third least in the conference.
 The defense also ranked third in total defense by having the third best rush defense and seventh best pass defense.
 The rush defense only allowed an average of 113.8 yards per game while the pass defense only allowed 234.7 yards per game.
 The Gang Green defense also recorded 30 sacks and 15 interceptions, both ranked in the top ten in the conference.
 The defensive line had Mario Stephens named Second Team All-NSIC while Chris Ostby and Jake Wirsching were named All-NSIC Honorable Mentions.
 Mitchell Elbe added another award to the defensive line when he was named to the 2015 Fall Academic All-NSIC Team.

 During his time at Carroll, Cain coached six individuals to all-conference honors, one All-American, the 2012 Midwest Conference Player of the Year and assisted the 2012 Division III third ranked defense in the nation.
 He also coached Carroll's career sack leader.

 Cain was a three-year player for Carroll University from 2008-2010, where he played wide receiver and h-back for the Pioneers and was an All-Midwest Conference selection following his sophomore season.
 He totaled 114 career catches during his career.